Biancaninna/Adidas-Sales-Overview-Analysis/README.md

 - Power BI

 ## Business Requirement
-Design a dynamic Power BI Dashboard that tracks key metrics -Sales, Profit, and Quantity- across five regions that is Midwest, Northeast, South, Southeast, West.
+Our clients wants us to create a Adidas sales by region dashboard so that they can have insight on the below requirements.
+They wants us to design a dynamic Power BI Dashboard that tracks key metrics -Sales, Profit, and Quantity- across five regions that is Midwest, Northeast, South, Southeast, West.
 The Dashboard should allow users to filter by year and dynamically switch between the three metrics (Sales, Profit, and Quantity).
 Additionally, it should include the comparison with the previous year's (PY) sales for the selected year.
 ### KPI's Requirements
 ##### Midwest Region
 1. Display Sales, Profit, and Quantity as per the selected year filter.